Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: Full Fock-Goncharov conjecture holds for generic configurations

 {\lemma{ The mutation sequence $\itri{r}$ sends the subquiver

 to

-So $Q_{\trir{r-1}}$ remains unchanged, $Q_{\trir{r}}$ only has its bottom horizontal arrows deleted, $Q_{\trir{r+1}}$ additionally has its bottom horizontal arrows deleted and its bottom diagonal arrows reversed, and this accounts for all changes to $Q_{\trir{n-2}}$. }}
+So $Q_{\trir{r-1}}$-- the full subquiver with vertex set $\trir{r-1}$-- remains unchanged, $Q_{\trir{r}}$ only has its bottom horizontal arrows deleted, $Q_{\trir{r+1}}$ additionally has its bottom horizontal arrows deleted and its bottom diagonal arrows reversed, and this accounts for all changes to $Q_{\trir{n-2}}$. }}

 \begin{proof} It is immediate that the claim holds for $r=1$-- there is only one mutation to perform.
 Suppose it holds for all $q < r$.
 Then the quiver after performing $\itri{r-1}$ is $Q_{\itri{r-1}}$.
 All that remains is mutation through row $r$.
 We start with the leftmost vertex: